Ecsodikas/Minerva/README.md

 ## Current State

 - The 2 and 3 dimensional vectors are documented, tested and complete.
 I may add some convenience functions later on, but for now it is done.
-- The next step is to add support for 2x2 and 3x3 matrices.
+- 2x2 and 3x3 matrices are now supported.